vonerdenRyguy/Mr.Wordler/README.md

 ### **2. Drag & Drop Tiles Onto the Grid**

-Use your mouse to drag tiles around the board and place them exactly where you want.
+Use your finger to drag tiles around the board and place them exactly where you want.

 ### **3. Build Valid Words**